• Home

 Some recipes omit the initial steaming/boiling step but I find it to be a more foolproof, and quicker, way to achieve a superlatively tender cauliflower that will melt in your mouth.
 Here is a short version of the steps involved. *Full instruction can be found in recipe card below.

 • Cut some of the bottom of the cauliflower off so it can stand straight up.
-Trim off any really tall leaves but leave some of the bottom ones attached.
+Trim off any tough outer leaves but leave some of the bottom ones attached.

 cutting the bottom off the cauliflower

-• Steam the cauliflower in a large pot for about 8 minutes.
+• Steam the cauliflower in a large pot of boiling water for about 8 minutes.
 Remove from pot and allow to drain and cool.
-Rub with a generous amount of olive and sprinkle with spices and salt.
+Rub with a generous amount of olive oil and sprinkle with spices and salt.

 steamed cauliflower cooling off on a rack before getting roasted